Pronatos treats

 Pain around the hip, Sciatica, Trochanteritis, Scoliosis, leg length differences, groin pain, rupture of the posterior thigh muscles, tightness in the IT band, “running knee” / “jumping knee,” Schlatter knee, knee osteoarthritis, osteomyelitis, heel inflammation, recurrent ankle sprains feet, high/low arches, overpronation, Plantar Fasciitis, Heel spur, Hallux valgus, Hammertoe, Morton’s neuroma.

-With StretchPower, we perform a treatment called PRONATOS, a new form of therapy that corrects feet.
+With StretchPower, we perform PRONATOS, a new form of therapy that corrects feet.
 The treatment will regain foot function, which has become incorrect due to overload.

 The overload has caused Functional Hallux Limitus and Equinus.